-The dominant pattern is the transition from low probability values (red) to high values (in yellow) as we move from the left to the right13.
+The dominant pattern is the transition from low probability values (red) to high values (in yellow) as we move from the left to the right14.
 This is the same as the step-change in the previous graph.
 However, we now also notice that this step-change is displayed (in the GLM) under very low productivity.
-For the BRT, the whole parameter space is divvied up into four rather discrete regions, also indicating an interaction and prominently displaying the step-changes induced by both salinity and productivity.
+One major difference between both plots is the absolute probability: the GLM reaches levels of 0.1 and 0.9, respectively, while the BRT covers a range from 0.3 to 0.6 only.
+This is caused by the phenomenon seen in the previous figure (step change).
+Finally, the BRT divvies the parameter space into four rather discrete regions, also indicating an interaction and prominently displaying the step-changes induced by both salinity and productivity.
 And we notice, in this representation, that we can only make deductions (and, for that matter, predictions) about the region at the bottom centre, where the actual data points are, not even for the whole convex hull vector space spanned by the data points.